DMSalesman/Nemris/README.md

 ## Purpose

-Nemris is a Python (3.5+) to be ran on Android devices, whose goal is to save the APK files of any installed apps in a folder of your choice, for future use.
+Nemris is a Python (3.5+) tool to be ran on Android devices, whose goal is to save the APK files of any installed apps in a folder of your choice, for future use.

 **Root permissions are needed in order to run Nemris.**